anthill/6element/user_research/personas/2ndLife/DARWIN.md

 He posts a common ad for the rest of things he's looking for and then search people who are already giving it

+### Wood

+Serge got some wood from an old wardrobe and wants to make somebody benefit of it.
+He posts an ad and can see once it's posted that smb is already looking for it.
+He submits him his ad.